10 Best Crawfish Festivals in the U.S.A

 Live zydeco and jazz music fills the air with performances by regional bands like the Bayou Boys and Sauce Boss, while cooking demonstrations teach attendees the art of proper crawfish peeling and Cajun seasoning techniques.
 Children enjoy dedicated activities including face painting, crawfish races, and a special kids' cooking class where they learn to make simple Cajun dishes.
 The festival's unique features include a crawfish eating contest, traditional Mardi Gras parade complete with bead throwing, and specially designated "VIP Porch" areas where guests can escape the crowds while enjoying privileged viewing of the main stage.

-4. Nashville Ragin' Cajun Crawfish Boil (Nashville, TN, April)
+4. Ragin' Cajun Crawfish Boil (Memphis, TN, April)

 5. NOLA Crawfish Festival (New Orleans, LA, April)